LinkedIn Messaging Workflow Tools for Recruiters

 Personalization

 You don’t want to send generic and robotic-like messages since you may not like to receive them as well.
-Which is why most of LinkedIn automation tools allow you to tailor your messaging to the recipient job title, location, and other relevant details thanks to variables input.
+Which is why most of multichannel outreach tools allow you to tailor your messaging to the recipient job title, location, and other relevant details thanks to variables input.

-You can even personalize your messages based on whether you had a prior contact or not in Leonar.
+You can even personalize your messages based on whether you had a prior contact or not.

 Consistency